sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-entities/entities.md

 ### Agent entity labels {#agent-entities-managed}

-For entities with class `agent`, you can define entity attributes in the `/etc/sensu/agent.yml` configuration file.
+For new entities with class `agent`, you can define entity attributes in the `/etc/sensu/agent.yml` configuration file.
 For example, to add a `url` label, open `/etc/sensu/agent.yml` and add configuration for `labels`:

 {{< code yml >}}